openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 computed by 2 backpropagation passes: first  - with respect to the loss and second - with respect to the product of the gradients and a random vector.

+The aforementioned procedure sets bitwidth for weight quantizers only.
+Bitwidth for activation quantizers is assigned on the next step in two ways: strict or liberal.
+All quantizers between modules with quantizable inputs have the same bitwidth in the strict mode.
+Liberal mode allows different precisions within the group.
+For both cases, bitwidth is assigned based on the rules of the hardware config.
+If multiple variants are possible the minimal compatible bitwidth is chosen.
+By default, liberal mode is used as it does not reject a large number of possible bitwidth settings.
+The `bitwidth_assignment_mode` parameter can override it to the strict one.

 For automatic mixed-precision selection it's recommended to use the following template of configuration file:
 ```
     "optimizer": {